miku/exploreio/Solutions.md

 ```

 The decoder takes an [io.Reader](https://golang.org/pkg/io/#Reader) and decodes
 the read bytes into the given values.
-This is useful, if your have a possible
+This is useful, if your have a possibly
 large number of values you want to decode, one at a time.
 The whole stream
 might not fit into memory at once, but the records, that make up the stream can
 be processed - one by one.